-B.S. in business, concentration in management / entrepreneurship
+B.S in Business, concentration in management/ entrepreneurship

 The activity of management is concerned with setting an organization's strategic goals and formulating processes to achieve them.
-Managers carry out their administrative roles by handling such duties as preparing and administering budgets, planning and directing operations, and coordinating employee's activities.
+Managers carry out their administrative roles by handling such duties as preparing and administering budgets, planning and directing operations, and coordinating employee activities.
 The management/entrepreneurship concentration empowers students to develop an entrepreneurial mindset and complementary skill set needed to provide creative solutions for new ventures and existing organizations.
 Students gain knowledge of entrepreneurial and design concepts useful for questioning assumptions, exploring alternatives and developing creative solutions.

 We teach you how to apply entrepreneurial concepts to organizations of any size.
 You’ll learn to identify a market need, evaluate financial viability and organize resources to launch new ventures.
 The program concludes with a yearlong capstone course that pairs you with teams of engineering students and immerses you in the dynamics of planning, establishing and growing a new business.